rancher/docs/content/rancher/v2.6/en/installation/install-rancher-on-k8s/upgrades/_index.md

 > **Note:** There will be more values that are listed with this command.
 This is just an example of one of the values.

-If you are upgrading cert-manager to the latest version from v1.5 or below, follow the [cert-manager upgrade docs]({{<baseurl>}}/rancher/v2.6/en/installation/resources/upgrading-cert-manager/#option-c-upgrade-cert-manager-from-versions-1-5-and-below) to learn how to upgrade cert manager without needing to perform an uninstall or reinstall of Rancher.
-Otherwise, follow the steps to [upgrade Rancher](#steps-to-upgrade-rancher) below.
+If you are upgrading cert-manager to the latest version from v1.5 or below, follow the [cert-manager upgrade docs]({{<baseurl>}}/rancher/v2.6/en/installation/resources/upgrading-cert-manager/#option-c-upgrade-cert-manager-from-versions-1-5-and-below) to learn how to upgrade cert-manager without needing to perform an uninstall or reinstall of Rancher.
+Otherwise, follow the [steps to upgrade Rancher](#steps-to-upgrade-rancher) below.

 ### Steps to Upgrade Rancher